What is options trading - and how are they traded?

 Call options explained

-A call option provides the holder (buyer) with a right (but not an obligation) to buy an underlying asset at the strike price.
+A call option provides the holder (buyer) with the right (but not an obligation) to buy an underlying asset at the strike price.
 For cash-settled options, buyers receive a cash payment if the underlying price is above the strike price, at a specified expiration date and time.

-Long call option example
+Long call options example

 Imagine that a trader expects the FTSE 100 index to rise over the coming month.
 The trader buys a call option at a strike price (the pre-agreed price at which an options buyer will settle the contract) of 7,500 points, expiring in one month.

-One month later when the option expires, the FTSE 100 has risen to 7,650 points.
-This means that the trade is ‘in the money', by £150 (7,650-7,500), and is therefore favourable to the trader.
+One month later, when the option expires, the FTSE 100 has risen to 7,650 points.
+This means that the trade is ‘in the money’, which is when the current market price of the underlying asset is favourable for the holder of the option, by £150 (7,650-7,500), and is therefore favourable to the trader.

 In this scenario, the trader has generated a net profit of £90 after the cost of the premium (£60) is subtracted from the in-the-money value (£150).